UEFA–CONMEBOL Club Challenge

-The UEFA–CONMEBOL Club Challenge (UEFA–CONMEBOL Desafío de Clubes; UEFA–CONMEBOL Desafio de Clubes) is a football match organised by CONMEBOL and UEFA.
-The match is contested by the winners of the South American and European second-tier competitions UEFA Europa League and CONMEBOL Sudamericana, respectively.
+The UEFA–CONMEBOL Club Challenge (UEFA–CONMEBOL Desafío de Clubes; UEFA–CONMEBOL Desafio de Clubes) was a football match organised by CONMEBOL and UEFA.
+The match was contested by the winners of the South American and European second-tier competitions UEFA Europa League and CONMEBOL Sudamericana, respectively.
 Organised as an annual one-off match, it is a equivalent to the former Supercopa Euroamericana, which featured the winners of the South American and European second-tier competitions.
 The competition was launched in 2023 as part of a renewed partnership between CONMEBOL and UEFA.

+No match took place in 2024 and 2025; as of 2026 it is unclear if there are any plans for future matches.